pmw1014/violin/README.md

 #### between(int, int)

 Checks if the value is within the intervals defined.
+This check is inclusive, so 5 is between 5 and 10.

 #### bool